awsdocs/aws-cloud-map-developer-guide/doc_source/setting-up-cloud-map.md

 To verify the sign\-in link for IAM users for your account, open the IAM console and check under **IAM users sign\-in link** on the dashboard\.

-For more information about using IAM, see [Identity and Access Management in AWS Cloud Map](auth-and-access-control.md)\.
+For more information about using IAM, see [AWS Identity and Access Management in AWS Cloud Map](auth-and-access-control.md)\.

 ## Set Up the AWS Command Line Interface or AWS Tools for Windows PowerShell<a name="setting-up-aws-cli"></a>